aergoio/guide/source/smart-contracts/lua/guide.md

 The `view` is a property of a function.
 Functions can be declared view in which case they promise not to modify the state(send aergo, emit event, set state, etc...).
 We can make a view function using `abi.register_view()`. `register_view` functions are automatically exported.
 Therefore, you do not have to register using the `abi.register`.

-You can call the ReceiveAergo with aergo, But you can not call the NotReceiveAergo:
+you can not call the sendAergo:

 ```lua
 ...